MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/innovate.md

 ---
 title: Innovation on modern application platforms
-description: Understand the Innovate methodology for a modern application platforms environment in the Cloud Adoption Framework for Azure.
+description: Understand the Innovate methodology of the Cloud Adoption Framework to establish a modern application platform environment.
 author: brianblanchard
 ms.author: brblanch
 ms.date: 05/14/2021